tylerwatkins101/Disaster_Response_Project/README.md

 9. go.html - html for web app message classification function

 ## How to Use the App:

+### Dependencies

+- python3
+- numpy
+- pandas
+- sklearn
+- nltk
+- sqlalchemy
+- plotly
+- flask

+### Steps to Use the App

 1. Clone the repository to your local machine.

 `git clone https://github.com/tylerwatkins101/Disaster_Response_Project.git`